 The architects—studio VaSLab—achieved this balance by designing each villa as a monolithic square-edged frame structure with glass facades looking outward to the sea.

 Most villas are buttressed by topiary, shaped by landscape designers T.R.O.P, while all feature a private pool and secluded patios or balconies.

 Natural materials such as teakwood temper the minimalist interiors, augmented by monochromatic schemes and lighting by APLD.
 In the bathrooms, beige Italian quartz sets the stage for ample bathtubs offering an alternative to outdoor rains showers.

-A central swimming pool and bar area overlooks the beach, whilst the La Arunya restaurant located further along the sands, specialises in fine Thai and fusion cuisine created from organic produce.
+A central swimming pool and bar area overlook the beach, whilst the La Aranya restaurant located further along the sands specializes in fine Thai and fusion cuisine created from organic produce.

-Barefoot luxury, Beach resorts, Boutique hotels, Cutting-edge design, Eco travel, Honeymoon, Modern design, Private villas, Quiet location, Relaxing vacation, Romantic, Secluded location, Tropical vacation,
+Barefoot luxury, Beach resorts, Boutique hotels, Creative vibes, Cutting-edge design, Eco travel, Honeymoon, Luxury resorts, Modern design, Private villas, Quiet location, Relaxing vacation, Romantic, Spa, Tropical vacation,

 Number of rooms & suites: 36

 *The rate is only approximate and is based on our own independent research, at the time of writing.
 We cannot guarantee the rate in any way.

 Check room rates and book